KBNLresearch/diskimgr/readme.md

 ## Installation

-### Preparation: give non-root user permission to run readom
+### Preparation: give non-root user permission to run dd

-The *readom* documentation recommends to always run *readom* as root.
-To allow a non-root user to run *readom*, you must give them the permissions to do so using the two simple steps below (source [here](https://www.cyberciti.biz/tips/allow-non-root-user-to-write-cds.html); note that I'm not entirely sure step 1 is even necessary):
+By default, running *dd* on a Linux system requires root access.
+To allow a non-root user to run *dd*, you must give them the permissions to do so by adding the user to the *disk* group.
+You can do this with the command below (replace $USER with the name of the user who will be using *diskimgr*):

-1. Set SUID-root on *wodim* (this is the package that contains *readom*):

-        sudo dpkg-reconfigure wodim

-2. Add user to *cdrom* group (replace $USER with the name of the user who will be using *diskimgr*):

-        sudo adduser $USER cdrom
+        sudo adduser $USER disk

-The user is now added to the 'cdrom' system group.
+The user is now added to the 'disk' system group.
 Now log out, and then log in again for the changes to take effect.

 ### Global install